Vriesea

-Containing some of the largest bromeliad species, these tropical plants harbor a wide variety of insect fauna, unlike the smaller Catopsis species.
-In the wild, frogs may go through their whole life cycle in a bromeliad.
+The genus includes many "tank bromeliads", which store water in a reservoir (a "tank") formed by their tightly overlapping leaf bases.
+Containing some of the largest bromeliad species, these tropical plants hold a wide variety of insect fauna.
+In the wild, some frog species go through their whole life cycle in these bromeliad tanks.
 This genus is closely related to Guzmania.
-Both Guzmania and Vriesea have dry capsules that split open to release parachute like seeds similar to the Dandelion (Taraxacum sp.).
-Most Vriesea are epiphytes and grow soil-less on trees. they have no roots but have special hold fasts that do not take in any nutrients.
-All nutrients are taken in through the center "tank" made by a rosette of leaves.
+Both Guzmania and Vriesea have dry capsules that split open to release parachute like seeds similar to dandelions (Taraxacum sp.).
+Most Vriesea are epiphytes and grow on trees.
+Their roots function mainly as holdfasts with a more minor role in nutrient uptake.
+Nutrients are predominantly absorbed from the reservoirs made by the rosette of leaves.

 Species

 As of October 2022, Plants of the World Online accepted the following species: